pimoroni/trilobot-python/library/trilobot/README.md

 ## Distance Sensor

 Trilobot features a front mounted ultrasonic distance sensor.
-This sensor can be read using the `read_distance()` function, which will return a measured distance in centrimetres.
+This sensor can be read using the `read_distance(timeout=50, samples=3, offset=190000)` function, which will return a measured distance in centrimetres.

 Some default values are used to get these readings, which can be overwritten with the following parameters: